arnavgautam/TreeHacks2015/HOLs/HOL-WebAppGalleryAzureWebSites/HOL.md

 	_Configuring the Umbraco Database_

-1. Go back to the Windows Azure Portal and select **SQL Databases** from the menu on the left.
+1. Go back to the Microsoft Azure Portal and select **SQL Databases** from the menu on the left.

 	![SQL Databases](images/umbraco-database.png?raw=true "SQL Databases")